 About the Data

-• Inclusion criterion: VRCFinder's database only collects items with 300 or more likes, so any item below that threshold at aggregation time is not included
+- Inclusion criterion: VRCFinder's database only collects items with 300 or more likes, so any item below that threshold at compilation time is not included

-• Note: All numbers and rankings here are a snapshot from the aggregation date and may differ from the current values
+- Note: All numbers and rankings here are a snapshot from the compilation date and may differ from the current values.
+"Published" refers to when the Booth product page went public, which may differ from the actual sales start date